- Men’s Therapy Group

-Group therapy is particularly effective is helping individuals to overcome shame and low self-esteem.
-I sometimes say to a patient, “In childhood you were brainwashed into believing that there is something deeply wrong with you.”
-Implicit in shame is the sense that “others see me as flawed or inferior.”
-Group therapy offers a wonderful opportunity to “test out” this belief, and over time to be able to let go of the “brainwashing”, by experiencing through others reflections and feedback that I really am okay and not the flawed person I believe myself to be.
+Group therapy is particularly effective in helping individuals to overcome shame and low self-esteem.
+I sometimes say to a patient, “In childhood you were brainwashed into believing that there was something wrong with you.”
+Implicit in the excruciating feeling of shame is the sense that “others see me as flawed or damaged.”
+Group therapy offers a wonderful opportunity to “test out” this belief, and over time I am able to let go of the “brainwashing,” by experiencing through others reflections and feedback that I really am okay and not the flawed person I believe myself to be.

-For the past 24 years I have co-led an ongoing women’s group for “Adult Children of Narcissistic Families.”
+For the past 25 years, I have led and co-led an ongoing women’s therapy group for “Adult Children of Narcissistic Families.”
 In these families, the needs of the parents took precedence over the needs of the children.
-A child is this type of family is asked to provide and/or be whatever the parents needs in order to feel whole.
+A child in this type of family is asked to provide and/or be whatever the parent needs in order to feel whole.
 As a result, this child becomes an adult with such personality traits as a lack of self-confidence, a chronic need to please, difficulty being assertive, a vulnerability to depression, and she often has great difficulty identifying and acting upon her own feelings, wants, and needs.
-Group therapy can be of tremendous help in recovering from such a childhood and building self-esteem and a sense of self.
+Group therapy can be of tremendous help in recovering from such a childhood and in building self-esteem and a sense of self.

 For over 20 years I have also led and co-led men’s therapy groups.
 The current group, which has been going for 3 and 1/2 years, in entitled “Men in Relationships.”
 As men, we continue to struggle in our relationships with women, as Peter Marin observed 40 years ago, in part because we are isolated from the support and nurturing, in Marin’s words, of “a community of loving male comrades.”
 Often, absorbed in our roles as worker and husbands and fathers, we don’t even know how to locate such a community.